Boston Domestic Assault & Battery Lawyer

 Boston police must make an arrest when there is a domestic call

 Even with little evidence or if the victim begins to recant his or her story to the police, it is mandatory they arrest and take the alleged abuser out of the home or dwelling.
 In Massachusetts, this is referred to as a zero tolerance policy.
 This is to ensure safety, but often times may cause a host of problems and leads to many unwarranted arrests for domestic assault and battery.

 Read what our clients have to say:

 “Breathing Easier Now”

 “A careless decision on my part left me facing charges which would have severely hampered my ability to stay employed and support myself.
 However, Attorney DelSignore's skillful analysis and challenging of the evidence against me resulted in a conviction on a lesser charge, which was ultimately the best-case scenario in my situation.
 Now I'll be able to go on with my life, having learned a lesson I'll never forget.

 Thank you, Michael! ”

 You were arrested and charged with domestic assault and battery if your spouse (or girlfriend/boyfriend), family member(s), or roommate(s), allege that you are causing violence towards them.
-Again, the police need very little evidence to make an arrest for domestic assault and battery, so you may be facing this charge but feel like you should not be.

 In regards to Massachusetts’ laws, domestic assault and battery and a regular charge of assault and battery are similar.
 The only thing that differs is whom the alleged assault is on.
 In a domestic assault and battery case, by definition, assault is a threat of violence against a family member.
 Battery, on the other hand, is the physical act of engaging in violence toward the said family member.
 Battery is considered unlawful and by doing so, you intend to hurt the other individual.